usnistgov/SpectrumBrowser/httpd/README.md

 <h2> HTTPD configuration notes </h2>

+Set up your SPECTRUM_BROWSER_HOME environment variable to point to where the SpectrumBrowser project resides.

-First, you will need to install httpd and httpd-devel packages.
+Install httpd and httpd-devel packages.
 For Centos you can install these using yum

     sudo yum install httpd
     sudo yum install httpd-devel

-If you don't have root and don't want to disturb the httpd configuration on your server, to test things out, copy /etc/httpd/modules to the httpd directory.
+If you don't have root and don't want to disturb the httpd configuration on your server, to test things out, copy /etc/httpd/modules to the httpd directory (where this file resides).

 This project uses flask.
 Flask is a python web-services container (not a full fledged web server).
 It comes with a test web server for development